 21. Bake cookies

-Another rainy day idea, so make sure you get everyone’s favorites along with a lot of decorations for the kids.
+Another rainy day idea, so make sure you get everyone’s favorites along with a lot of fun cake decorations and cake sprinkles for the kids.

 22. 4th of July BBQ